meteor/meteor/content/structure.md

 If you need to `require` from a ES2015 module with a `default` export, you can grab the export with `require("package").default`.

 Another situation where you'll need to use `require` is in CoffeScript files.
-As CS doesn't support the `import` syntax yet, you should use `require` (read more about it in the [modules documentation](https://github.com/meteor/meteor/tree/release-1.3/packages/modulescoffeescript-syntax)):
+As CS doesn't support the `import` syntax yet, you should use `require`:

 ```cs
 { FlowRouter } = require 'meteor/kadira:flow-router'